Are you ready to finally stop being cold and pick up a warm and comfortable down jacket? If your answer is yes, you’re definitely in the right place!

 The Icy Heights jacket runs true to size, and it’s a regular fitting jacket.
 There’s no need to go a size up or down; you can wear it even over bulkier sweaters and hoodies.
 In addition to that, I love that there are lots of sizes available, from XS to 3XL.
 And with eight different color options, it shouldn’t be difficult to pick up a jacket you will love wearing!

 And what’s even better is that this jacket packs down into a small pouch, making it great for travel.
 Or for those outdoor adventures when you want to bring a warm jacket, but don’t necessarily have to wear it all the time.
-It will fit into your backpack or any carry on, and it won’t take up much space!
+It will fit into your backpack or any carry-on, and it won’t take up much space!

 The exterior of the Sierra Designs women’s down jacket is made from 40D shadow rip polyester, while its interior features nylon lining.
-Unfortunately, this is not a waterproof jacket, and its water resistance really isn’t great, so I don’t recommend wearing it in really wet weather.
+Unfortunately, this is not a waterproof jacket, and its water-resistance really isn’t great, so I don’t recommend wearing it in really wet weather.

-But, the down clusters are treated for water resistance, which allows them to stay dry longer - this is the DriDown technology Sierra Designs uses.
+But, the down clusters are treated for water resistance, which allows them to stay dry longer – this is the DriDown technology Sierra Designs uses.
 However, they will get wet after prolonged exposure to wet weather, so avoid wearing it in really heavy rain.
-Actually, I think the lack of hood is indication enough that this was not designed as a rain jacket.
+Actually, I think the lack of a hood is an indication enough that this was not designed as a rain jacket.

-It is designed to keep you warm during windy weather though, with the elastic cuffs that keep all the heat inside the sleeves.
-This jacket also features two hand warming pockets, and an extra external pocket just above the chest.
+It is designed to keep you warm during windy weather though, with elastic cuffs that keep all the heat inside the sleeves.
+This jacket also features two hand warming pockets and an extra external pocket just above the chest.
 There’s also a bigger internal pocket, great for items you want to keep extra secure.

-This is regular fitting down jacket, and it runs true to size.
+This is a regular fitting down jacket, and it runs true to size.
 However, it’s only available in sizes ranging from XS to XL, so there aren’t really any options for the curvy ladies.

 Wantdo jackets are very affordable, and they’re actually not too bad for the price.
 You get what you’re paying for, and in the case of this particular jacket, you will be getting a lightweight and packable layer.

-This women’s jacket features 80-20 down to feather ratio, which is really good.
-The exact fill power of down is not specified, but it’s same to assume that’s somewhere around 400 - that’s what the price leads me to believe.
+This women’s jacket features an 80-20 down to feather ratio, which is really good.
+The exact fill power of down is not specified, but it’s the same to assume that’s somewhere around 400 – that’s what the price leads me to believe.